 Megazostrodon had genuine molars, teeth with multiple cusps and twin roots in which the uppers and lowers occlude and grind food between them.
 Such teeth are replaced only once during growth to maturity, which is a new pattern in this lineage.
 The first set to teeth typically do not appear until some time after birth.
 Until teeth do appear, the mother has to feed her young milk.

 Megazostrodon was probably an endotherm and nocturnal.
 The body temperature would not have needed to be so high if active at night.
 As a nocturnal animal, senses other than sight became more acute.
 The skin became more sensitive by increasing the number of nerve receptors.
-The eyes became more sensitie to lower light levels at the expense of color vision.
+The eyes became more sensitie to lower light levels at the expense of color vision with more rods and fewer cones.
 Hearing became more acute and able to hear higher frequencies.
 Odors became more important as the twin naris merged to become one at the tip of the snout.
 The portions of the brain devoted to receiving and interpreting signals became enlarged.
 The brain was several times larger than in Pachygenelus.

 The cervicals were extremely short and the dorsal set was arched.
 The vertebral articulations allowed the backbone to twist, enabling Megazostrodon to lie on its side, something other reptiles never do.
 This enabled the young to feed on the mother's milk lines.
 The lumbar ribs were largely missing.